-Bombing exposes vulnerabilities of New York's subway
+Holidays in New York: How safe is the subway?

 Story highlights

-- Sprawling, round-the-clock subway system is difficult to secure, experts say
+- The sprawling, round-the-clock subway system is difficult to secure, experts say

-- Officials have long worried about threat of a suicide bomber in the subway
+- Officials have long worried about the threat of a suicide bomber in the subway

 New York (CNN)Days after a man set off a homemade explosive in the heart of the nation's largest subway system, Mark Murphy sat reading on a New York A train and -- like others around him -- displaying no obvious worry.